Fibrations by Lagrangian tori for maximal Calabi-Yau degenerations and beyond: The Calabi--Yau case

 \section{The Calabi--Yau case}

 From now on, we assume that $f^{\circ}$ is a maximal Calabi--Yau degeneration admitting a semi-stable snc model.
 Recall from Section \ref{sec:CY-intro} that the latter property can always be achieved after a finite base change, which preserves maximality.
-We let $f\colon X\to \C$ be the snc model of $f^{\circ}$ constructed in Proposition \ref{prop:model}.
-We use notation introduced in Section \ref{sec:CY-intro}.
+We let $f\colon X\to \C$ be an snc model of $f^{\circ}$ as in Proposition \ref{prop:model}.
+We use the notation introduced in Section \ref{sec:CY-intro}.